Television Code: Enforcement

 The Television Code rules were interpreted, monitored, and enforced by the code authority director, who was appointed by the President of the NAB.
 The Code Authority interpreted the code by providing advice, publishing guidelines and amendments to clarify code provisions, and issuing rulings on specific programs or commercials, although most cases were resolved through negotiation rather than rulings.
 The main concern of code staff was commercials, not program content.
 The Code Authority had three offices in New York, Hollywood, and Washington D.C. and published a monthly newsletter, Code News.

 The Television Code provided for suspension and expulsion of subscribers as determined by the NAB Television Code Review Board whose members were subscribers to the code and appointed by the NAB president.
 The board checked compliance through a system of biannual monitoring backed up by complaint letters coming mostly from competing stations.
 Appeals of the review board's decisions could be taken to the NAB Television board of directors.
-Compliance with the code was indicated by the "Seal of Good Practice", displayed during closing credits on most United States television programs, and on some US TV station sign-on and sign-offs from 1952 to the mid-1980s.
+Compliance with the code was indicated by the "Seal of Good Practice", displayed during closing credits on most United States television programs, and on some US TV station sign-on and sign-offs from 1952 to circa 1983.